tmart2322/apex-async-chainable/README.md

 ChainableUtility.runChainables(chainables);
 ```
 ### Without Chainable
-Without Chainable chaining logic needs to be defined in every asynchronous implementation.
+Without Chainable chaining logic is tightly coupled with the business logic and needs to be defined in every asynchronous implementation.
 This may look like the following...
 ```java
 class SchedulableImplementation implements Schedulable {
     public void execute(SchedulableContext context) {